Why New Hires Take Too Long to Find Their Footing

 Where to start

-You do not need a giant onboarding manual to improve this.
+You don't need a giant onboarding manual to improve this.

-A strong first step is simply making the first 30 days more visible.
+A strong first step is making the first 30 days more visible.
 Start with:

 Even small improvements here can reduce a surprising amount of friction.